Automattic/ad-code-manager/readme.txt

 == Changelog ==

 = 0.2.2 (??? ??, 2012) =
+* Bulk delete action added for the WP List Table of ad codes.
+Delete more ad codes in one go
 * Bug fix: Instantiate the WP List Table on the view, instead of on admin_init, to reduce conflicts with other list tables

 = 0.2.1 (May 14, 2012) =